Bed bug: Distribution

 Bed bugs are found everywhere in the world.
 Before the 1950s about 30% of houses in the United States had bedbugs; this percentage has fallen, which is believed to be partly due to the use of DDT to kill cockroaches.
 The invention of the vacuum cleaner and simplification of furniture design may have also played a role in the decrease.
-Others believe it might simply be the cyclical nature of the organism.

 However, rates of infestation in developed countries have increased dramatically since the 1980s.
-This is thought to be due to greater foreign travel, increased immigration from the developing world to the developed world, more frequent exchange of second-hand furnishings among homes, a greater focus on control of other pests, resulting in neglect of bed bug countermeasures, and increasing bedbug resistance to pesticides.
+This is thought to be due to greater foreign travel; increased immigration from the developing world to the developed world; more frequent exchange of second-hand furnishings among homes; a greater focus on control of other pests, resulting in neglect of bed bug countermeasures; and the banning of effective pesticides coupled with increased resistance to those pesticides still permitted.
 The decrease in cockroach populations due to insecticide use may have aided bed bugs' resurgence, since cockroaches eat bedbugs.
-Increasing resistance to DDT and other potent pesticides may have also contributed, as may bans on DDT.
+Increasing resistance to DDT and other potent pesticides may have also contributed, along with bans on DDT.

 The U.S. National Pest Management Association reported a 71% increase in bed bug calls between 2000 and 2005.
 The number of reported incidents in New York City alone rose from 500 in 2004 to 10,000 in 2009.
 In 2013 Chicago was listed as the US city with most bedbug infestation.
 In response the Chicago City Council passed a bed bug control ordinance to limit spread.
 Additionally, bed bugs are reaching places in which they never established before, such as southern South America.